MCL Tear South County, MO

 • Contact Sports: Football, soccer, and hockey players in South County, MO frequently sustain direct impacts to the outer knee, resulting in the inner knee being overstretched or torn.

-• Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength may heighten the risk of MCL tears due to overcompensation by the ligament.
-Imbalances between the quadriceps and hamstrings destabilize the knee, increasing MCL strain.
+• Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee can increase the risk of MCL tears as the ligament compensates for the lack of support.
+Imbalances between the quadriceps and hamstrings can destabilize the knee, putting additional strain on the MCL.

 To prevent MCL tears, engage in proper conditioning, strength training, flexibility exercises, and use protective equipment during sports.